Cahir Abbey

 The Priory of St. Mary in Cahir, known as Cahir Abbey, was a medieval priory of Augustinian Canons regular and is a National Monument located in Cahir, Ireland.

 Location

 Cahir Abbey is located 600 m north of Cahir Castle, on the west bank of the River Suir.

 History

 The priory was founded in the late 12th century AD.
+It followed the 1178 burning of the former 6th century abbey 4 miles south at Ardfinnan.
 Galfrid de Camville, Anglo-Norman Baron of Cahir and Fedamore, made a grant to its hospital c.
 1200.